microsoft/azure-cosmos-db-sampler/README.md

 ## Running your first test

 1. Create a thread group.
-2. Add the Azure Cosmos Sampler to the thread group.
+2. Add the Azure Cosmos DB Sampler to the thread group.
 3. Enter your query and configuration values.
 4. Add a `View Result Tree` listener so you can see your response and status.
 5. Press the green play button on the tool bar and view results in the `View Result Tree`.